pau1tuck/nodejs-projects/react.js/theory/data-binding.md

 React then sees the state has changed, and re-renders the component (and potentially child components) with the updated state.
 This re-render updates the UI to reflect the new state, completing the cycle.

 And there you have it!
 That's a high-level overview of data binding in React.
 It's the mechanism that makes your React apps dynamic and interactive.
 React's unidirectional data flow may seem restrictive at first, but it's a powerful pattern that makes your code more predictable and easier to debug.
 So as you continue your journey with React, always keep this pattern in mind.

-Next time, we'll dive deeper into how to manage complex state and props relationships across multiple components.